-Underpinning is the construction of additional, stiffer footings to stabilise or strengthen an existing property.
-When we specify underpinning in residential properties it is normally to support a house that is suffering from subsidence that needs to be supported on deeper footings.
+When structural engineers specify underpinning in houses it is normally to support a house that is suffering from subsidence and needs to be supported on deeper footings.

 Underpinning is useful when the footings for a house or set of units have subsided or dropped for a reason that is unlikely to reverse.

-Examples of footing movement that is unlikely to reverse is when a footing that is constructed on loose soil or uncompacted fill.
+Examples of footing movement that is unlikely to reverse are when a footing that is constructed on loose soil or uncompacted fill.

-Underpinning a house normally involves digging new bored pier footings beside a house at 2m to 3m centres.
-The footings have to go deep enough to found into soil that is strong enough to support the weight of the building.
+Concrete underpinning a house normally involves digging new bored pier footings beside a house at 2m to 3m centers around the outside of the house.
+Sometimes concrete underpins are also required inside the house.
+The underpin footings have to go deep enough to found into the soil that is strong enough to support the weight of the building.

 Next, the deeper footings have to be joined to the existing building.
 Often this is achieved by digging under the existing footing (undermining the footing) to create a strong prop for the existing footing.